annndiga/My-first-project/README.md

 SIA_SIA-SHOP is an e-commerce website that allows users to browse and purchase various products.
 This project is built using HTML, CSS, and JavaScript.

+## Author
+The project was authored by;Ann Wawira Ndiga

 ## Features

 - Display a list of products with their details (title, image, category, description, price, rating, count).